Building a WeTransfer-Style Platform: Budget Breakdown

-Create a powerful, customizable streaming solution with Miracuves’ Wetransfer Clone, equipped with high-performance features and next-gen technology.
+Create a powerful, customizable file sharing solution with Miracuves’ Wetransfer, equipped with high-performance features and next-gen technology.

-If you’re planning to build a file-sharing app like WeTransfer, one of the first questions you’re probably asking is: “What’s the development cost?”
+If you’re planning to launch a user-friendly file-sharing platform similar to WeTransfer, one of the first questions you’re probably asking is: “What’s the development cost?”

 pp1